Ausiarm/T3A1/README.md

   1. Fetches, getTypes & getAbilities
       * Here is where the object is accessed from the API so that we can actually extract information from it.
 Unfortunately for us, it turned out that the pokeapi was a lot more complex than initially believed.
 It had so many layers of nesting that we had to make separate calls in order to access different parts of the object set.
 With these two constants we pull the abilities of each pokemon as well as the types of each pokemon.
 This is done in the form of a promise, evidenced by the `.then` syntax which means that this code can run asynchronously rather than stopping other processes from running further down in the page.
 In this line, `.then((data) => createDropdown(data.results,"Abilities"))` several things are happening.
 First, the parsed JSON object that comes from the line above it is passed to the `.then` which has an anonymous function invoked in it and is passed the createDropdown constant with an interesting parameter `data.results, "Abilities"`.
 These two elements are what we are interested in.
 With them, we are able to access `data` which is the name we have assigned our parsed JSON object and in order to dig into that object to access individual parts of it we simply append the named location within that object that those desired items are, after data.
 In this case, `.results` allows us access to what we are looking for.
 From here the abilities keyword allows us to tell our createDropdown what the dropdown should be called.
   2. Render & getPokemonList & getPokemonObject
       * Next in the getPokemonList const we make another api call to just pull the original 151 pokemon from the api as there are thousands now and it would be too much data to pull at once and potentially slow our site down.
 This is done by adding the `pokemon?limit=151` to the end of our fetch which will manipulate the returned object to only include the original pokemon from red, yellow, and blue.
-Further down you see the getPokemoneObject const which allows us to create specifications for presenting data in any potential combination so that the user will not receive a null response which would lead them to be confused as to why they cant see anything.
-Finally, with render we append the information recieved from get pokemon list to the cards themselves.
+Further down you see the getPokemoneObject const which allows us to create specifications for presenting data in any potential combination so that the user will not receive a null response which would lead them to be confused as to why they can't see anything.
+Finally, with render we append the information received from get pokemon list to the cards themselves.
 This is all done asynchronously as well which means that the user isn't stuck on a blank screen but can see an actual webpage before them.
 All of these in constants in conjunction are how we end up rendering a page that looks like this:
         * ![Hackamon_image](Hackamon.png)
       * It is important to note that the renderCards constant is how this actually comes together however, it doesn't specifically deal with accessing the object as that is done earlier on.
-It simply uses that object information in order to present it in a pretty way.
+It simply uses that object information in-order-to present it in a pretty way.
   3. This process (Hackathon) really helped me get my head wrapped around the idea of how to fetch a JSON object from an API.
 And, how to actually access and manipulate the data stored within that object once it is fetched.